 International firms should continue to have an establishment or physical presence in the UK.
 See our approach to international firms.

-Firms considering remote or hybrid working will be evaluated by us on a case-by-case basis.
+We will evaluate firms considering remote or hybrid working on a case-by-case basis.
 Your firm should consider the following.

 How firms operate their business